aryanrajtrangham/Courses_from_priyanshu/Computer_Architecture.md

 - A PRAM model contains:
   - A set of similar type of processors.
   - All the processors share a common memory unit.
 Processors can communicate among themselves through the shared memory only.
-  - A memory access unit (MAU) connects the processors with the single shared memory.<br>
+  - A memory access unit (MAU) connects the processors with the single shared memory.</br>
 - Here, **n** number of processors can perform independent operations on **n** number of data in a particular unit of time.
 This may result in  simultaneous  access  of  same memory location by different processors.
     To solve this problem, the following constraints have been enforced on PRAM model :
   - **Exclusive  Read  Exclusive  Write  (EREW)** :  Here  no  two  processors  are allowed to read from or write to the same memory location at the same time.